pygobject/pycairo/docs/reference/surfaces.rst

       :type fobj: filename (:obj:`text`), file or file-like object
       :raises: :exc:`MemoryError` if memory could not be allocated for the operation

-               *IOError* if an I/O error occurs while attempting to write the file
+               :exc:`IOError` if an I/O error occurs while attempting to write the file

       Writes the contents of *Surface* to *fobj* as a PNG image.